DanialArab/AWS/README.md

 Neptune supports two primary query languages for graph data manipulation: **Gremlin** and **SPARQL**.

+<a name="8"></a>
+## Neptune Workbench Notebook

+<a href="https://docs.aws.amazon.com/neptune/latest/userguide/graph-notebooks.html#graph-notebooks-workbench">Workbench Notebook</a> is an IDE managed by SageMaker, which is tailored specifically for Neptune, offering a convenient environment to load data, visualize, analyze, and run Gremlin or SPARQL queries.
+It is a suggested method for both bulk and small loads because:

+for small, interactive, or incremental loads, we can use the direct query language magics like %%gremlin, %%sparql, %%oc

+for large loads, we can use boto3 to call Neptune Bulk Loader API from within a notebook cell

+We can load data into Neptune without using the Workbench Notebook by utilizing boto3 and initiating a bulk loader job directly.
+However, the Workbench Notebook offers several advantages: it provides graph and query visualizations, like the one in the following figure, comes pre-configured with libraries such as Gremlin, SPARQL, boto3, and requires zero setup.
+Also, it comes with sample applications, tutorials, and the code snippets.
+Also, graph-explorer is automatically deployed with the Workbench Notebook.
+These features can make it a bit easier to get started.
+Here is the link to their GitHub page.

+This link from AWS could be useful to get started with the Workbench and Neptune (the recorded screen quality is not perfect though).

 - CSV is the only data format supported by Gremlin